zeromq/jzmq-api/README.md

 Before you can begin using this library, you need to have the zmq and jzmq shared libraries in either: `/usr/lib`, `/usr/local/lib`.

+## Getting Started

+You can take a look at the latest javadocs [here](http://zeromq.github.com/jzmq-api/javadocs/).

 ### Ubuntu 12.04 Precise

 This is currently how I go about setting up my environment.